hotdaamn/asuswrt-merlin-wiki/IPv6-tunnelling.md

 ### Introduction

 Asuswrt comes with built-in support for numerous tunnelling methods that allows you to get IPv6 support through your IPv4-only ISP.
-You can use a 6in4 tunnel provided by Hurricane Electrics.
+You can use a 6in4 tunnel provided by Hurricane Electric.

-### Hurricane Electrics (AKA TunnelBroker) service
+### Hurricane Electric (AKA TunnelBroker) service

 Signing up for a tunnel with them is free, and simple.
 They will provide you with a routed /64 block (meaning you get your own static, fully routed, block of 2^64 IPs).
 You can also request a larger block if needed (for example if you want to do some additional subnetting).